plewis/plewis.github.io/phylogenetics/lab-simulation.md

     paup> showtrees 1

+NOTE: IF THIS SECTION IS EVER UNCOMMENTED, BE SURE TO ADD THIS QUESTION TO THE TEMPLATE
 > :thinking: What split characterizes the first likelihood tree: AB\|CD, AC\|BC, or AD\|BC?

 :large_blue_diamond: Calculate the Robinson-Foulds distance between that first tree and all the others in the file: